Cal NERDS

 • U.S Citizens or Permanent Resident (funding source requirement).

-• Must have a 2.70 or above overall UC Berkeley GPA (new Fall 2023 or Spring 2024 transfer students without a UC Berkeley GPA may use their overall community college GPA).
+• Must have a 2.70 or above overall UC Berkeley GPA (new Fall or Spring transfer students without a UC Berkeley GPA may use their overall community college GPA).

 • Program resources are contingent upon NSF federal funding and it should be noted that this program is not a pre-med program.